AusDTO/gov-au-alpha/_includes/content/starting-a-business/hiring-staff/2015-01-01-country-label.md

- Nationality is shown on a Passport.
+ Nationality as shown on their passport